crpa-book/crpa-textbook/craa-book/content/introduction.md

-# Preface
-When I started programming when I was 11 using VisualBasic.NET reading and going through the years with C#, C and C++ doing my hobby projects and started get fond of programming and curious about how specific products are made like browsers, operating systems and others but one of the applications I was always curious about was **Compilers**.
-These applications must be a magical creations created by those programming wizards, that's what I thought of them.
-In my first year at college I decided to learn compilers construction.
-Did my searches, started to get into the glorious Dragon Book[1] barely understood the first chapter, although the book wasn't that impossible but it was more like a textbook that needs a professor or someone to help me to get through it, So after reading the highly-recommended Crafting Interpreters[2] I had an overview and was able to get more deeply in the topic and reading more books and doing more compilers and interpreters in my free time as hobby.
-After writing my notes, I decided to write my own little book to be as a help for undergraduates and any one who is interested to learn the topic in a more straightforward way.

-# About Authors
-**TBD**

 # Chapter 1: Introduction
 ## Why would I learn compilers construction
 If you are a computer science student you are likely to have this course in one of your last semesters or you may be already a developer who's wondering why would I learn such a topic in both cases let me tell you why.